 Dog poop is part of being a dog owner.
 It can’t be avoided.

 I enjoy taking long walks with my Golden Retriever, Sugar.
 Our walks are often interrupted when we encounter dog poop.
-As I responsible dog owner, it bothers me when I see un-scooped dog poop on the ground.
+As I am a responsible dog owner, it bothers me when I see un-scooped dog poop on the ground.
 It is also mind boggling why a dog owner would just leave it.

 As a dog blogger, I wanted to say something.
 That’s when the Scoop That Poop campaign came to my mind.
 Through education and creating awareness, the intention of Scoop That Poop is to make a positive change in the world.